SegiH/VerjIO_Excel_Report_Generator/README.md

 3. ColumnSize is optional and can be used to specify the column width.
 If you do not provide ColumnSize, all columns will be set to autosize the width automatically.
 If you provide an array with null for any values like in the example above, the columns that have null for the width will be set to autosize the width automatically.

-4. Valid data types are "BOOLEAN", "CHAR", "CURRENCY", "DATE", "DATETIME", "INTEGER" and "NUMERIC".
+4. Valid data types are "BOOLEAN", "CHAR", "CURRENCY", "DATE", "DATETIME", "INTEGER" (or "INT" as an alias for INTEGER") and "NUMERIC".
+If you specify that a column data type is CHAR but the value is an INTEGER, it will be written as an INTEGER.
+IF you want to force the column to be written as CHAR, add a true parameter.
+Ex. ["SOMECOLUMN","CHAR",true].
+If the data type is specified as INT but the data value is a CHAR, it will be written as a CHAR.

 5. Valid color values can be found in the object colorObject defined in createStyleFormat().
 You can also supply an RGB string ike "83,162,240" as the color value to use a specific RGB value instead of a color name.